How to rank on Google Maps and stop wasting money on low quality leads with better local SEO

 • Local directories in your area

-Make sure the basics match exactly:
+First, make sure the basics match exactly:

 • Business name